HeardLibrary/digital-scholarship/script/python/inout.md

 Notes:
 - The arguments of the open() function are strings and can be replaced with variables rather than literals if you want.
 - In the second argument, "wt", the "w" stands for "write" and the "t" stands for "text".
 - The last argument specifies the character encoding.
-It can be omitted, since the default encoding in Python3 is UTF-8, but the situation is more clear if you include it.
+It can be omitted, since the default encoding in Python 3 is UTF-8, but the situation is more clear if you include it.
 - The file write isn't necessarily completed untill you close the file with the `close()` function.
 - Because the file name in the first argument doesn't specify any path, it will default to the directory from which the script is being run.

 If you run this script, you won't see anything in the Shell.
 But if you go to the directory from which you ran the script, you should see the `datafile.txt` file.
-You can open it withe a text editor and see that it includes the text that was in the `someText` variable.
+(If you run it using an IDE, the file should be in the directory where you saved the script.)
+You can open file you wrote with a text editor and see that it includes the text that was in the `someText` variable.

 There are several other options for doing the writing to the file besides the `.write()` method.
 Our old friend the `print()` function can actually print to a file with the appropriate arguments.
 It puts a space between each argument and puts a newline character at the end of the arguments.
 Compare the output file in these two examples: